Should I Get Renter’s Insurance During Hurricane Season?

 If you’re a homeowner, you may already be aware of what you need to do to keep your home insured and as safe as possible.
 But if you’re renting a home or apartment, what steps should you take to keep your possessions and house safe in the event of a hurricane or tropical storm?

 Are you even allowed to get renter’s insurance during an impending hurricane season?
 It’s usually not to late to get renter’s insurance.
-However, any pre-existing conditions will determine what exactly is covered.
+However, any pre-existing conditions will determine what exactly is covered from hurricane damage.

 Here’s a look at what you should do to minimize the risk: